FloRich/uni-due-visual-study-planer/README.md

 This project helps students decide which subjects they can take for a semester by providing visual analysis of the study program.

+A live version can be found at https://florich.github.io/uni-due-visual-study-planer/.

 # Getting Started

-Below are the instruction on how to navigate and use this project.
+Below are instructions on how to navigate and use this project.

 # Prerequisites

-* Install a light browser on your PC such as Chrome, in order to be able to navigate through the project smoothly
-* Install any code editor of your choice in order to be able to play/practice with the code or have an overview of the it
-* Install Javascript IDE as well as D3.js library
+* Modern browser that supports most of ES6, like Chrome (newer than v65).

-# Steps on running the project + Information
+# Steps on running the project + Informations

+**Steps**
+* Download and extract this repository.
+* Navigate to src/start-page and open start-page.html with a browser.
+You will see the first page.

 **First page**: Study program selection
 1. Click on the ***Startpage.html*** file to open up the project